PtrMan/20NAR1/Readme.md

 This is a NARS inspired General Machine Intelligence (GMI) system.
 The current implementation only implements a NAR(non-axiomatic reasoner) for NAL1-7 and NAL8-9.

 working definition of intelligence:<br />
-`solving complex and complicated problems under  adaptation with insufﬁcient knowledge and resources.`<br />
+`solving complex and complicated problems under  adaptation with insufﬁcient knowledge and resources`<br />
 is a composition of the definition of intelligence from Dr. Pei Wang [paper](https://sciendo.com/article/10.2478/jagi-2019-0002) and the definition of intelligence from Dr. Ben Goertzel.

 # commands